curl/curl/docs/SSL-PROBLEMS.md

   depending on the OS or build configuration.
-The --ssl-no-revoke option was introduced in 7.44.0 to disable revocation checking but currently is only supported for Schannel (the native Windows SSL library), with an exception in the case of Windows' Untrusted Publishers block list which it seems can't be bypassed.
+The --ssl-no-revoke option was introduced in 7.44.0 to disable revocation checking but currently is only supported for Schannel (the native Windows SSL library), with an exception in the case of Windows' Untrusted Publishers block list which it seems cannot be bypassed.
 This option may have broader support to accommodate other SSL backends in the future.